mishrapartha/My_LangChain_Practice/README.md

 My_LangChain_Practice/
 │

 ├── 1_Search_Agent/                              # Learning the core concepts of LangChain by building a simple search agent ├── 2_ReAct Agent Using LangChain/               # Learning the core concepts of a ReAct Agent by try to build it from scratch using LangChain
 ├── 3_Function_or_Tool_Calling/                  # Learning the core concepts of Function/Tool Calling using LangChain
 ├── 4_Intro_to_RAG                               # Learning the core concepts of Retrieval Augmented Generation (RAG) using LangChain and Pinecone VectorStore
+├── 5_Projects/1_Simple_Documentation_Helper     # Project 1 - Simple Documentation Helper.
+It is a Streamlit UI based RAG application which uses Pinecone for VectorStore (no memory for future Questioning)
 ├── prompt_chains/                               # Learning prompt templates and chains
 ├── tools/                                       # Integrating LangChain tools (calculator, search, etc.)
 ├── agents/                                      # Exploring ReAct, AgentExecutor, Tool usage ├── vectorstores/                                # (Coming soon) Indexing PDFs / Docs with FAISS ├── projects/                                    # End-to-end GenAI mini-apps ├── README.md                                    # This file
 ```

 ## 💡 **Planned Mini Projects**